Neuropsychological Evaluations

 3. Intake Interview

 The intake appointment is a key part of the evaluation process.
-This meeting may take place in person or virtually and allows for a more in-depth discussion of concerns, history, and goals for the evaluation.
-This conversation helps clarify the referral questions and ensures that the assessment plan is individualized and responsive to your specific needs.
+This appointment is typically one hour and may take place in person or virtually.
+The goal of the intake appointment is to gather more in-depth information about strengths, challenges and concerns, medical and developmental history, and goals for the evaluation.
+This conversation helps clarify the referral questions and ensures that the assessment is built around your specific needs.

 4. Evaluation Appointment

 The evaluation appointment is conducted in person and typically lasts 3–5 hours, depending on the nature of the assessment.
-There are no virtual testing options.
+There are no virtual testing options at this practice.
 The evaluation includes standardized testing and structured activities selected specifically to address the referral questions and areas of concern.
+Everyone is encouraged to bring drinks and snacks, and to take as many breaks as they need.

 5. Feedback Appointment